vRP-Official-Developers/dunko_vrp/README.md

 # What's new

+- Updated server.cfg to have everything you need in it.

 - Added three additional languages, Russian, Danish & Lithuanian (8 in total) - set this is vrp/cfg/base.lua
 - Added Fishing job - Thanks @Velns
 - Added Fishing mission